williaml4292/sep-10-freedom-project/blog/entry02.md

-# Finding Software and Hardware used in Finance
+# Entry 2: Finding Software and Hardware used in Finance
 ##### 11/4/24

 ### Software and Hardware in Finance